-Tauern Cycle Trail Circuit or Krimml to Passau?
+Tauern Cycle Trail Circuit or from Krimml to Passau?

 The “classic” Tauern Cycle Trail from Krimml to Passau runs from the Krimmler waterfalls, mostly along the Salzach, to Salzburg and further downstream to the “Salzach – Inn – mouth”.
 The last stage leads along the Inn to Passau.
 All in all, you can cycle 310km.

 The Tauern Cycle Trail Circuit starts at the Krimmler waterfalls.
 Up until Salzburg, cyclists travel downstream on the same route along the river Salzach.
 From here on, the “circuit” runs along the Saalach via Bad Reichenhall, Lofer and Saalfelden to Zell am See – without any large climbs.
 From Zell am See the Pinzgauer local railway brings cyclists back to Krimml.
 Since it is a circular route, the starting point can be chosen freely, for example in Salzburg or Zell am See.
 Doing the round trip in a counterclockwise direction is recommended to make the two slopes in the Salzach Valley “more pleasant”.
 The length of the Tauern Cycle Trail Circuit is a total of 270 kilometres.

 Is the Tauern Cycle Trail also suitable for children?

 Yes.
 Above all, the great number of (natural) attractions and bathing lakes along the route provides plenty of variety.
 For the partial route between Werfen and Golling (17km) – here the cycle trail partly still runs along the main road due to the narrowness of the valley – you can jump on the train which runs parallel to it.
 Or you can choose the route between Bruck / Zell am See and Salzburg through the Saalach valley.